+This document describes how to configure Nagios Log Server to listen on privileged ports (ports below 1024).

+Target Audience

-This document explains how to configure Nagios Log Server to listen on privileged ports in Linux.
-It is intended for Nagios Log Server Administrators who need to enable this functionality, particularly for legacy devices that can only send data on specific ports, such as syslog on port 514.
+This document is intended for use by Nagios Log Server Administrators who would like configure Nagios Log Server to listen on ports below 1024 which are privileged in Linux.
+This can be useful if you have legacy devices that can only send on specific ports (e.g. syslog on port 514)